Prospects for probing gravitational waves from primordial black hole binaries: Introduction

 The abundance of PBHs is constrained by several different observations (for a review, see \eg~\cite{Carr:2020gox}).
-The abundance of the lightest non-evaporated PBHs is bounded by the non-observation of radiation originating from their slow evaporation~\cite{Carr:2009jm,Raidal:2018eoo,Laha:2020ivk,Coogan:2020tuf}.
+The abundance of the lightest non-evaporated PBHs is bounded by the non-observation of radiation originating from their slow evaporation~\cite{Carr:2009jm,Raidal:2018eoo,Laha:2020ivk,Coogan:2020tuf,Ray:2021mxu,Mittal:2021egv}.
 For higher masses, the non-observation of microlensing events implies strong constraints on the PBH abundance~\cite{Tisserand:2006zx,Niikura:2017zjd,Smyth:2019whb,Niikura:2019kqi}.
 There is, however, a window between the evaporation and the microlensing constraints, roughly in the asteroid mass range from $10^{16}$\,g to $10^{23}$\,g where PBHs may comprise all DM.
-In light of the current constraints, this is also the only mass window where all DM could be in PBHs.
-Another interesting subsolar PBH mass range is around $10^{-5}\Msun$, where the OGLE experiment has reported an excess in the microlensing events~\cite{Niikura:2019kqi}.
-Combined with the microlensing constraints from Subaru-HSC~\cite{Niikura:2017zjd}, this excess can be explained if $\mathcal{O}(10^{-5}\Msun)$ PBHs comprise $\mathcal{O}(1\%)$ of the total DM abundance.
+In light of the current constraints, this is also the only mass window where all DM could be in PBHs: For higher masses lensing of type Ia supernovae~\cite{Zumalacarregui:2017qqd}, the LIGO-Virgo GW observations~\cite{Raidal:2017mfl,Ali-Haimoud:2017rtz,Raidal:2018bbj,Vaskonen:2019jpv,DeLuca:2020qqa,Hutsi:2020sol}, PBH accretion~\cite{Ricotti:2007au,Ali-Haimoud:2016mbv,Poulin:2017bwe,Hektor:2018qqw,Serpico:2020ehh}, survival of a stars in dwarf galaxies~\cite{Brandt:2016aco,Koushiappas:2017chw}, and Lyman-$\alpha$ forest data~\cite{Afshordi:2003zb,Murgia:2019duy} imply strong constraints on the PBH abundance.

+Another interesting subsolar PBH mass range is around $10^{-5}\Msun$, where the OGLE experiment has found six ultrashort microlensing events~\cite{2017Natur.548..183M}.
+Combined with the microlensing constraints from Subaru-HSC~\cite{Niikura:2017zjd}, these events can be explained if $\mathcal{O}(10^{-5}\Msun)$ PBHs comprise $\mathcal{O}(1\%)$ of the total DM abundance~\cite{Niikura:2019kqi}.

 In this paper, we study the prospects of future GW detectors to probe PBHs, paying particular attention to subsolar mass PBHs.
 We consider GW signals from individual PBH binaries as well as the stochastic GW background (SGWB) generated by those PBH binaries that are not individually resolvable.
 We find that searches of nearly monochromatic continuous GWs from PBH binaries within the Milky Way DM halo greatly improves the prospects for probing the abundance of subsolar mass PBHs.
 Finally, we consider observing asteroid mass PBHs using graviton-to-photon conversion but find that the induced signal is too weak to be detectable with near-future technology.